Program

 Unlocking the Potential of Immersive Computing: What Will it Take?

-The event will be held at the National Center for Supercomputing Applications (NCSA) at the University of Illinois Urbana-Champaign (1205 W Clark Street, Urbana, IL 61801).
+Unless otherwise noted, all sessions will be held at the National Center for Supercomputing Applications (NCSA) at the University of Illinois Urbana Champaign (1205 W Clark Street, Urbana, IL 61801).

 Agenda